isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

   <tr>
     <td>1</td>
     <td>Left SG before 27 March 2020</td>
-    <td>Government currently bears the costs of COVID-19 treatment. <br/>With effect from 1 January 2021, returning SC/PR/LTPH travellers will be responsible for charges for COVID-19 treatment, but may tap on regular healthcare financing arrangements for their medical bills.</td>
+    <td>With effect from 1 January 2021, returning SC/PR/LTPH travellers will be responsible for charges for COVID-19 treatment, but may tap on regular healthcare financing arrangements for their medical bills.</td>
   </tr>
  <!-- <tr>
     <td>2</td>